PBSW/SSD-Compulsory-Password-Manager/README.md

 Despite our best efforts to secure the application, certain limitations and potential pitfalls exist that should be acknowledged:

-- Key Exposure: Currently, the key handling is a weak point since keys are stored in plain text in the appsettings.json file.
-This exposes the key to anyone with access to the codebase, making it a target for attackers.
-A secret management solution is highly recommended for production use.

-- Decrypted Password Transmission: Sending decrypted passwords from the backend to the client, even over HTTPS, introduces a potential risk.
-If the HTTPS connection is compromised or if the client device itself is insecure, this information could be intercepted.
-Ideally, decryption should happen only when absolutely necessary and in a controlled environment.

 - Cross-Site Scripting (XSS) Risks: As with any web-based frontend, there is a risk of XSS attacks.
 Proper validation, encoding, and sanitization of user input in the frontend is crucial to prevent these attacks.

 - Token-based Security Limitations: While JWTs provide a convenient mechanism for stateless authentication, they also have some limitations: